-Pupils who are not entitled to free school meals will be charged a set amount per day/week decided by the Governing Body.
+Pupils who are not entitled to free school meals will be charged in accordance with the applicable tariff for food/drink chosen.

 Access to free school meals is a statutory (legal) entitlement and it is important that parents register for free school meals if they are eligible, to enable the school to secure funding for Universal Infants Free School Meals and Pupil Premium.